Kathleen Anne Baird Hall: Return to China

 She attempted to return to China in 1950, after the communist victory, but she was not allowed to enter the country at that time, due to a general ban on westerners and foreigners entering at the time of the Korean war.

 In 1960, she was allowed entry and made a friendship visit to Tian'anmen square in Beijing, where she met with Zhou Enlai and saw a statue of Norman Bethune, which she cried in front of.
 She took a handful of dirt from next to the statue in her hand- the dirt had been a mixture of dirt from China and dirt from Canada.

 Legacy

 She died in 1970.
 According to her wishes, her remains were returned to China.

 On his deathbed, Norman Bethune wrote of her: 'Please convey my sincere thanks to Kathleen Hall, for all of her help'.

 A book on her in Chinese was written by Ma Baoru, the former deputy director of tourism in Baoding city.

 She is remembered in China as a hero and there are some statues of her.
 She was commemorated by the Tian Guang newspaper of the Roman Catholic Archdiocese of Beijing in 2017.
 She has a primary school named after her in Songjiazhuang.

-She has often been cited in the context of a friendship figure between New Zealand and China.
+She has often been cited as a figure of friendship between New Zealand and China.
 A book in English on her life was written by Tom Newnham entitled 'Dr. Bethune's Angel: The Life of Kathleen Hall'.